 In 2006, the rose tree earned the prestigious title of “Most beloved Rose in the World”, a title that awards recognition to the most beautiful roses in the world.

 To this day, it is one of the most-sold rose trees on the planet.

 Special characteristics of its flowers and leaves

-The Pierre de Ronsard rose tree bears large double flowers that come in a subtle gradient from white to pink.
+The Pierre de Ronsard rose tree bears large double flowers that unfurl in a subtle gradient from white to pink.
 Its flowers mirror the specificities of ancient heirloom roses.

-Although the fragrance is quite discrete, the Pierre de Ronsard rose tree doubles down on an extremely dense and particularly long-lasting blooming since it extends from April to October-November.
+Although the fragrance is rather discrete, the Pierre de Ronsard rose tree doubles down on an extremely dense and particularly long-lasting blooming since it extends from April to October-November.